 The Ashes - Sunday 1st May: Chilham won the third Ashes Challenge beating Bridge by a game score of 74 to 67.
 The event again involved an afternoon of mens mixed and ladies doubles using our courts and 2 more in the grounds of Chilham Castle.
 There was the traditional finger buffet and drinks in the Woolpack afterwards during which, at the third attempt, the Ashes Trophy was handed to Chilham.
 Bridge will be back next year in an attempt to regain the Ashes but they can expect a strong defence from Chilham to hold onto the coveted trophy.
 Click here for the match results.

-Tennis For Kids: Danny our coach is running a free 6 weeks coaching course for ten 5-8 year olds on Tuesdays afternoons between 130pm and 230pm starting 7th June until 12th July.
-The coaching has been offered first to pupils of Chilham St Marys Primary School.
-Click here for more details and to sign up.
-Kids will get a free racket to use during the course and keep forever if they attend regularly.
-If the course is fully booked, please add your name to the waiting list as the club may be able to run further courses.
+Tennis For Kids: Danny our coach ran a free 6 weeks coaching course for ten 5-8 year olds on Tuesdays afternoons between 130pm and 230pm starting 7th June until 12th July.
+The coaching was offered to pupils of Chilham St Marys Primary School.
+The ten pupils got a free racket to use during the course that they could keep forever if they attended regularly.

 Open Day - Saturday 16th July: The club is running another Open Day on Saturday 16th July from 2pm to 5pm as part of the LTA Great Tennis Weekend.
 The event is free and is intended for local people who are interested in playing tennis but are not members of a club.
 Danny, our club coach, will be present, and there will be free coaching group sessions, open to all abilities.
 Racquets and balls will be provided if required.
 The aim of the day is to promote tennis in the area and recruit some new members.
 Click here for more details.